dongning-ma/dongning-ma.github.io/_pages/about.md

 # News
 - **2025/11:** Our paper about "Stealing Hyperdimensional Computing Models" accepted to WSDM'26!
 - **2025/10:** Our ISSRE'25 paper wins the best research paper award!
-- **2025/09:** One poster and demo presentation about "Spike Sorting Interface" accepted to NER'25!
+- **2025/09:** Our poster and demo presentation about "Spike Sorting Interface" accepted to NER'25!
-- **2025/08:** One paper about "Hyperdimensional Computing Based Blockchain" accepted to BioCAS'25!
+- **2025/08:** Our paper about "Hyperdimensional Computing Based Blockchain" accepted to BioCAS'25!
-- **2025/08:** One paper about "Silent Data Corruptions in Deep Recommender Systems" accepted to ISSRE'25!
+- **2025/08:** Our paper about "Silent Data Corruptions in Deep Recommender Systems" accepted to ISSRE'25!
 - **2025/08:** I joined Mohamed bin Zayed University of Artificial Intelligence as a postdoctoral research associate, working with Prof. Abdulrahman Mahmoud!
 - **2025/04:** I successfuly defended my Ph.D. thesis!